wklken/fetch/README.md

 # httptest

 > A command line http test tool
-> Maintain the cases via git and pure text
+> Maintain the api test cases via git and pure text

 We want to test the APIs via http requests and assert the responses, postman & newman are easy for this.